macports/macports-ports/mail/qmail-spamcontrol/files/README.txt

 You will definitely want to at least review the Life with Qmail site carefully if this is your first experience with Qmail.
-Also, this is the enhanced version of Qmail with the SPAMCONTROL patches from www.fehcom.de, you will want to read that site careifully to see what features you may want to take advantage of.
+Also, this is the enhanced version of Qmail with the SPAMCONTROL patches from www.fehcom.de.
+You will want to read that site carefully to see what features you may want to take advantage of.

-The files here are samples only, modify and use them as you see fit!
+The files here are samples only.
+Modify and use them as you see fit!
 The qmail-smtpd-run file has an example of using some Spamcontrol add-ons as well a using some rbl spam lists.
 It also uses fixcrio which is part of ucspi-tcp to fix up buggy email software.